OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-03.md

 ## Mark 3:21

-When His family heard about this, they went to take charge of Him, for they said, “He is out of His mind.”
+When His family heard about this, they sought to take charge of Him, saying, “He is out of His mind.”

 ---